redbeam.comhs-fshubfsRedBeam_Logo-1

 Non-operating Assets

 Non-operating assets consist of resources you own but don't require for running your operations.
-They represent assets you could convert into cash that you don't necessarily use on a daily basis.
+They represent assets you could convert into cash that you don't necessarily use daily.

 Examples: unused property, spare equipment, stocks, bonds, patents for products you don't currently produce.